How can IT better serve end users?

 Trend 1: EUC solution architecture becomes cloud-native

 The first big trend will be that the EUC solution landscape will evolve from fragmented single-tenant, complex, on-premises solutions to unified, multi-tenant, simple, scalable, cloud-native solutions.
 One solution will enable IT to manage both mobile and desktop devices.
-We believe that Microsoft Enterprise Mobility Suite (EMS) will be a leader in that space.
+We believe that Microsoft will be a leader in that space.
 The second solution will enable IT to leverage the cloud and deliver applications, desktops, and a workspace to end points.
 A workspace enables an end user to securely access any application or desktop from any device.
-Workspot will be the leader in workspace, app, and desktop delivery for the cloud era.
+Workspot is quickly becoming the leader in workspaces and Desktop-as-a-Service (DaaS) for app and desktop delivery.

 IT spent the last 15 years consolidating data centers.
-Data centers were expensive to set up and manage.
-Today IT might be running XenApp or XenDesktop in one data center in North America, which means that if you have users in Asia Pacific they experience high latency connections and a poor user experience.
+Datacenters are expensive to set up and manage.
+Today IT might be running XenApp or XenDesktop in one datacenter in North America, which means that if you have users in Asia Pacific they experience high latency connections and a poor user experience.

-The cloud enables you to deploy a data center anywhere in the cloud requiring zero capex!
-In theory, you can have a data center per user!
-We designed Workspot so it enables IT to set up multiple data centers for their use cases – some on-premises, some in the cloud and then manage them all from one console.
+The cloud enables you to deploy a datacenter anywhere in the cloud with zero CapEx!
+In theory, you can have a datacenter for every single user (if you wanted to)!
+The reality is that most IT people do not want to grow their datacenters any more.
+In fact, they want to shrink them.
+We designed Workspot so it enables IT to set up multiple data centers for their use cases – most in the cloud, and some on-premises if needed, and then manage them all from one console.

 There are multiple advantages to this deployment architecture.
 Today most remote users long-haul back to some central data center via high latency and low bandwidth links.
 This new hybrid, cloud-first deployment architecture allows IT to locate resources closer to the end user, thereby giving them low latency, higher bandwidth connections to their resources.